tale-toul/OCP4baremetalIPI/README.md

 These instructions are intended to deploy tests environments and help understand the baremetal IPI installation method, it is not recommended to deploy a production cluster using the method described here.
 As an additional benefit using libvirt/KVM reduces the cost compared to deploying the same cluster using real baremetal servers.

-Even in the scenario depicted here, a powerfull physical server is required, given that it needs to host at least 6 VMs, each with its own requirements of memory, disk and CPU.
-In case such server is not available, instructions are also provided to use a metal instance in AWS.
+A powerful physical server is required, considering that it needs to host at least 6 VMs, each with its own requirements of memory, disk and CPU.
+In case such server is not available, instructions are also provided to use a metal EC2 instance in AWS.

 The documentation contains instructions on how to deploy the cluster with and without a provisioning network in the sections [Provisioning Network Based Architecture](#provisioning-network-based-architecture) and [Redfish based architecture](#redfish-based-architecture) respectively.